;

 Conference Highlights

-In addition to the civic and community engagement conference, there will be ample opportunities to network with like-minded professionals, growing both your cross-sector understanding as well as your appreciation for the value of this work.
-The 2025 NNSP Annual Conference will culminate with students from the NAIS Student Civic Leadership Summit sharing their vision and strategies of how to make a difference in their communities.
+There are ample opportunities during the conference to network with like-minded professionals and grow both your cross-sector understanding and your appreciation for the value of this work.
+The 2025 NNSP Annual Conference culminated with students from the NAIS Student Civic Leadership Summit sharing their vision and strategies for how to make a difference in their communities.

 • Expanding Purpose: Amidst societal and environmental shifts, independent schools are reevaluating their role and impact, focusing on student learning and well-being.
 This workshop explores actionable strategies to utilize schools’ resources for the common good, empowering educators to translate aspirations into tangible change within their schools and communities.